pa1ar/pa1ar/content/projects/sumr/index.sumr.md

 ---
-title: app ｢ tldr ｣ extension for safari browser
+title: app ｢ Sumr ｣ - a tldr extension for safari browser
 weight:
 description: Summarizing articles right from your default browser on iOS and MacOS.
 project: true